openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 - To keep the user experience for day-zero operations unchanged or improved.
 - To not require any new runtime dependencies (e.g. containers).
 - To maintain compatibility for hive, particularly regarding `destroy` functionality
+- To maintain compatibility with assisted installer, particularly allowing the ability to generate manifests without requiring access to cloud platform endpoints
 - To continue delivering `openshift-install` for supported os/architectures: linux/x86, linux/arm, linux/powerpc, linux/s390x, darwin/x86, darwin/arm

 ### Non-Goals / Future work